Prison Legal News:

 Giles appealed the district court’s qualified immunity ruling, and the Third Circuit reversed and remanded.
 See: Giles v.
 Kearney, 571 F.3d 318 (3d Cir.
 2009).

 On remand, counsel for the defendants filed a suggestion of death, informing the court that Campbell had died in July 2006 while the appeal was pending.
-Giles responded by moving to substitute the administrator of Campbell’s estate as a defendant pursuant to Federal Rule of ...
+Giles responded by moving to substitute the administrator of Campbell’s estate as a defendant pursuant to Federal Rule of Civil Procedure 25(a ...

 Amidst growing criticism of its abundant use of solitary confinement, the federal Bureau of Prisons has quietly set in motion an “internal audit” to review its “restricted housing operations.”
 The audit, which has been contracted out to a Washington think tank and will be conducted largely by former corrections officials, seems unlikely to bring any dramatic change to the lives of the more than 12,000 people being held in isolation in the federal prison system.
 Meanwhile, the federal government has completed the purchase of a prison meant to house still more isolation cells.

 The audit fulfils a pledge made by BOP director Charles Samuels last year, following Congress’ first and so far only hearing on solitary confinement.
 [See: PLN, October 2012, p.1].
 At that hearing, convened by a Senate Judiciary subcommittee chaired by Illinois Senator Dick Durbin, Samuels acknowledged under questioning that he didn’t know how many people with mental illness were in isolation in federal prisons, and was short on details about the BOP’s use of solitary confinement.

 Since that time, controversy surrounding the BOP’s use of solitary has only grown.
 Current lawsuits are challenging the treatment of individuals with mental illness at ...

 by James Ridgeway and Jean Casella